sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 At 1st level, you have a particular means of putting your theories into practice as you discover new theories or build new inventions.
 Your praxes options are detailed at the end of the class description.
 When

-you gain scientist levels, you gain additional praxes of your choice, as shown in the ìPraxes Knownî column of the Scientist table.
+you gain scientist levels, you gain additional praxes of your choice, as shown in the √¨Praxes Known√Æ column of the Scientist table.
 If you should gain bonus praxes, they do not count against your Praxes Known.

 Intelligence is the ability for your scientific praxis features.
 You use your Intelligence whenever a praxis refers to your scientific ability.
 In addition, you use your Intelligence modifier when setting the saving throw DC for a scientist feature and when making an attack roll using the Science skill.